An ode to the bittersweet mess of youth.

 Stop here if you don't want major spoilers.

 To begin with, Jae Eon is admittedly a flirt, but to what extent do people really know him?
 He did not deliberately hurt people, he never used his past as an excuse, and no one cared about him before as much as Nabi did.
 There is a great portrayal of what's a toxic person at the beginning and that is Nabi's ex.
 Jae Eon also was touchy-feely (pretty much his way of communicating) but he wasn't controlling like her ex and didn't abuse her.
 Her ex, on the other hand, destroyed her self-esteem.
 Jae Eon told her she's the prettiest and the happiest when she works, her ex told her she's the prettiest while having sex.
 Of course, Jae Eon is far from being perfect, and saying that he has a healthy behavior all throughout would be a lie.
 He actually does things both right and wrong, which I find fascinating.
 The drama starts out with Nabi’s agency completely robbed by her ex, yet when she meets someone so passive that every choice in the relationship is hers - she totally crumbles under the pressure.
-She is also very critical of herself for multiple reasons.
+She is also very critical of herself for multiple reasons, and for example, she says herself that she was confused about boundaries.
 This drama is undeniably a fascinating character study, I'll have to omit a lot of details but if you want more, look at the link I put in the comments section.
 The first episodes are almost entirely told through a distrustful main character’s POV and the audience is left wondering what the truth is.
 Halfway point leaves you questioning people's POV (especially Nabi's).
 Later episodes let you looking back at the first episodes with new eyes, which is clever.

 I know that it depends on one's sensitivity but some people are going way too far.
 Please try to appreciate these two characters, this is all I'm asking for.
 People inventing them disorders and evil motivations are ridiculous.
 Yes, some people actually do that, I even saw people calling out the drama to be anti-feminist.
 It's also contradictory to view her as a naive and stupid girl while that's clearly not what the drama shows.
 Those same people made her dirty, sounds like hypocrisy to me.
 Haters will continue to demonise the drama anyway.
 I love Nabi and Jae Eon so please listen to what I have to say.